Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 He woke up the others.

-“...Shit, Pip, you alright butt?”
+"...Shit, Pip, you alright butt?"
 Rees gave him a concerned look the moment his stasis field dropped.

-“Stressful day,” Tooko replied.
+"Stressful day," Tooko replied.
 He must be looking *rough* if a Human could notice.

-“We down?”
+"We down?"
 Wilde asked.

-“Next best thing.
+"Next best thing.
 We’re about seventy kilometers up.
-Touching distance.”
+Touching distance."

 Wilde nodded and ran his eye over the maps that the ship had generated for him.
-“Good work, mate.”
+"Good work, mate."

-“Like there was any doubt.”
+"Like there was any doubt."
 Though, inwardly, Tooko felt a little knot untie itself in his brain at the praise.
 He’d *needed* that recognition.

 Rees, Frasier, Nomuk, Tumik and Genn, of course, hadn’t been awake for the last conversation, and Frasier summed up the look that passed between them.

-“Care to fill us in on what we missed?
-I take it Big H are up to their merry fuckin’ hijinks?”
+"Care to fill us in on what we missed?
+I take it Big H are up to their merry fuckin’ hijinks?"

-“System’s crawling with them,” Tooko confirmed.
-“We’re safe for now… safe-ish…”
+"System’s crawling with them," Tooko confirmed.
+"We’re safe for now… safe-ish…"

-“But fuck knows what’s waiting for us at the relay,” Wilde finished.
-“Alright.
-Ferd had the right idea earlier, let’s get our kit out of lockup and check it’s good…”
+"But fuck knows what’s waiting for us at the relay," Wilde finished.
+"Alright.
+Ferd had the right idea earlier, let’s get our kit out of lockup and check it’s good…"

 Tooko left them to it and returned to his seat.
 He was going to curl up and *sleep* when he got the chance, but for now he had to find a landing site near the relay.